joseambrosioo/gender_prediction/README.md

   - Labeling: **Male** and **Female** categories
   - Preprocessing steps: Normalization, augmentation, and grayscale conversion to improve model robustness.

+## Applications
+This research has potential applications in:
+- **Demographic Analysis**: Gain insights into population demographics by understanding gender distribution.
+- **Targeted Advertising**: Deliver personalized ad content based on user gender classification.
+- **Security Enhancements**: Improve surveillance systems by adding gender classification to identity verification processes.
+- **Personalized User Experiences**: Tailor services such as online recommendations and customizations based on gender.
+- **Medical Diagnostics**: Support healthcare assessments, providing tools to analyze patients' gender in clinical studies.

+---

 **Visualization**:
 ![Percentage of Men and Women in Dataset]